 It’s not impossible to get an leak somewhere random on the exhaust header pipes though it’s much less likely than having a leak where the header connects to the engine.

 Pin holes can form but it’s unlikely because water doesn’t stand much of a chance inside headers due to the constant heat going through them (unless your motorcycle has been sitting for a while).
-If you suspect a pinhole somewhere else on the header, you can use the same way to diagnose it using the paper towel.
+If you suspect a pinhole somewhere else on the header, you can use the same way to diagnose it using a paper towel or soapy water.